BeCodeBoumanAITeam/GPT3-Challenge/README.md

 In order to conduct analysis on the real estate dataset, we identified the target variable as ‘Price’, and used this to determine it's correlations with the other variables in the dataset.

-## 2.4.
+### 2.4.
 Interpretation
 The interpretation of our results are clearly outlined in the presentation file.

 # 3. Challenges and Conclusions

 The dataset required a large amount of cleaning.
 Apart from null values, other unsuitable values were found in the dataset that were categorized as null for the sake of this analysis.
+External data was integrated into the dataset to provide additional location information, such as 'city' and 'region'.

+Establishing the correct datatypes to ensure smooth workflow with the data was also identified as a challenge.
+Working with NaN values with visualization libraries needed to be handled as well.